hzla/Blender-Tile-Ripper-Operators/README.md

 ## Export Selected Faces

-Before running operator: edit mode,then select all faces you want to include in obj
+Before running operator: be in edit mode,then select all faces you want to include in obj

-Result: detatches selected obj, combines into new obj, autocenters and then exports
+Result: detatches selected faces, combines faces into new obj, autocenters and then exports

 Notes: Must name file after running operator to finish exporting